warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 <**great spot for an image**>

 I hoped to publish one post every week.
-I quickly found it to be impossible given the amount of time I dedicate to writing.
+Two weeks in, I realised it’s impossible given the amount of time I dedicate to writing.

 I enjoy watching Yahtzee Croshaw’s work.
 That guy keeps a weekly or bi-weekly schedule for his videos.
 He’s been remarkably consistent about it.
-His flagship game review series called “Zero Punctuation” has been running for 13 years now with very few breaks.
+His flagship game review series - “Zero Punctuation” - has been running for 13 years now with very few breaks.
 I’m inspired by that but I didn’t want to commit to a similar amount of output initially.
 I was afraid I wouldn’t be able to post that often.
 My writing was inconsistent and I didn’t want to make a promise I couldn’t keep.

 ### Minimum Viable Post 💡